Easy to sew Night Dress Pattern

 You need the following measurements for sewing a nighty

-Shoulder width – From one tip of shoulder to other.
-Halve this measurement for this pattern.
+Shoulder width – From one tip of the shoulder to the other.
+Halve this measurement for this pattern..

 Bust round – Divide this measure by 4